USketchDiffusion/U-Sketch/README.md

 # U-Sketch: Bridging the Gap for Efficient and Realistic Sketch-to-Image Synthesis

-This repository contains the implementation of our paper titled *U-Sketch: An Efficient Approach for Sketch to Image Diffusion Models*.
+This repository contains the implementation of our paper titled *U-Sketch: Bridging the Gap for Efficient and Realistic Sketch-to-Image Synthesis*.

 ![Example Figure](figures/example.png)